nrt-library/nrt-library/pages/mydoc/mydoc_guides.md

 - **Style**: Does the resource (i.e., speaker or writer) uses a welcoming and inclusive language to convey the content?
 - **Ethics**: Does the resource utilizes examples or teaches methods which can be harmful in any manner to vulnerable populations?

 Finally, ask yourself if the resource or content in question is something **you feel excited and/or proud to share with others**.

+## Recommended path for learning

+Each topic has a suggested **template** to contribute content.
+There you will find a **Recommended path for learning** subsection.
+The goal of such a section is to select 1 to 3 links to high-quality articles or videos that quickly introduce the topic.
+Pick the ones you think are better to get someone started on the topic.
+You can find examples [here](https://nrt-library.github.io/nrt-library/jupyter.html#recommended-path-for-learning) and [here](https://nrt-library.github.io/nrt-library/support_vector_machines.html).

 ## Complementing and updating the site contents